Premium over the Market

 - Relative pricing method: let the price premium move with the bitcoin-fiat market rate.

-- Explicit pricing method: set a price premium using a fixed amount of satoshis.
+- Explicit pricing method: set a price premium using a fixed amount of Sats.

 - Premium Rank: indicates how your order premium ranks among all public orders with the same currency, ranging from 0% (smallest premium) to 100% (largest premium).

 When making the order, you will see a text summary describing your order below the “Create Order” button.
-For example, buying bitcoin for $100 at a +5.00% premium relative to the market rate would read: “Create a BTC buy order for 100 USD at a 5% premium.”
+For example, buying bitcoin for $100 at a +5.00% premium relative to the market rate would read: “Buy BTC for 100 USD at a 5% premium”

 If a mistake is made when selecting a premium, or the order is not taken within your time preference, then the order can be easily cancelled to make a new one.